BellLabsEra/State-Space-Integral-Control-Algorithm-for-an-Inverted-Pendulum-System/README.md

         - Anti-Windup compensation on the controlled motor voltage
         - Reference commands for zero and step cases (2 separate experiments)
         - Forward Euler approximation method
+    - Actuator
-    - Actuator that sends motor voltage values.
+        - sends motor voltage values

 **The embedded system parts comprise the …**
 - Programming in C, MATLAB, and Assembly.